h8d13/Windows-Sub-System/README.md

 I don't know how safe any of this is in practice but since this is a VM set-up with a barebones iso...
 Well you get the idea.

-Now if you want to learn about Powershell commands the easiest way is simply to run a CMD and enter ISE.
+Now if you want to learn about Powershell commands the easiest way is simply to run a powershell and enter ISE.
 This opens a graphical interface with every single command possible...

+Then click the little help icons that will link to Microsoft website for usage information.

 ## For further Windows clean-up: